Unless you’ve been hiding under a rock for the last three years, you’ll know that our country’s currently going through some pretty uncertain times.

 Whatever you’re writing about, make sure the page has a Call to Action on it.
 Although it’s great to get people reading your new content, what we really want is to convert some of them into leads or enquiries.

-b) Carry out a targeted LinkedIn campaign with your new pitch message
+b) Carry out a targeted LinkedIn marketing campaign with your new pitch message

 Having developed your new elevator pitch (see point 2), you can try it out on your target audience via LinkedIn.